-With these simple differences in mind let's look at how one sets the sails on the TAYANA 37 cutter.
+Most people have learned to sail on sloops, and they don't realize that sailing a cutter is somewhat different.
+Let's look at how one sets the sails on the Tayana 42 cutter.
 As the sails fill and you are on or near the proper course, set the jib or Yankee so that it fills and is almost, but not quite, on the point of luffing.
-You will note that the set of the jib effects the flow of air to the staysail.
-Once the jib has the proper shape and set, set the staysail in essentially the same manner--that is, let it out until it just starts to luff, and then pull it in until it stops.
+You will note that the set of the jib affects the flow of air to the staysail.
+Once the jib has the proper shape and set, set the staysail in essentially the same manner - that is, let it out until it just starts to luff, and then pull it in until it stops.
 Finally set the mainsail again set it at the point where it just stops luffing.
 The rules for sail shape apply to your cutter just as they do to a sloop.
 Generally speaking, the higher the wind the flatter the sails.
 Shaping your sails for wind conditions and getting the most from your yacht is one of the peculiar pleasures which sailors find in the sport.